 Two features of the data are worth highlighting.
 First, the data are employer-employee matched and include detailed occupation codes, allowing us to observe jobs (firm×occupation cells) at a granular level.
 The occupation codes build on the International Standard Classification of Occupations (ISCO), adapted by Statistics Denmark and called DISCO codes.
 The classification system has changed over time.
 Since 2010, occupations have been coded according to the DISCO-08 classification (563 occupations), while between 1991-2009, occupations were coded according to the DISCO-88 classification (372 occupations).
 We bridge this data break using a crosswalk developed by Humlum (2021).
 Prior to 1991, occupation codes were based on an older Danish classification system (299 occupations).
 As this classification is still available after 1991, we are able to bridge the old occupation codes with the more recent ones.
-As a rule, all private employers with at least 10 workers and all public employers must register and report the occupation of each worker to Statistics Denmark.
+As a rule, private employers with at least 10 workers and all public employers must register and report the occupation of each worker to Statistics Denmark.
 For the remaining workers, Statistics Denmark imputes occupation codes based on industry, labor union, and education.
 Table A.1 in the appendix shows examples of top and bottom occupation titles, ranked by average wage earnings.
-The table reports average earnings across all workers in each occupation cell and across workers in the top 1% largest firms (in terms of number of employees).